starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 Any address can execute.
 #### logic <!-- omit from toc -->
 1. [Remove from delegation pool action](#remove_from_delegation_pool_action).
-2. If the pool member's new balance is zero:
-  1. Transfer rewards to pool member.
 2. Transfer funds to pool member.
-  3. Remove the member from the pool.

 ### claim_rewards